Chris-McGonigle/emmas-beauty-parlour/README.md

 2. [#34a0a4](https://imagecolorpicker.com/color-code/34a0a4) for the headings and text
 3. [#db9487](https://imagecolorpicker.com/color-code/db9487) for Call to Actions and box shadows.

 During accessibility testing, it was found that the colour choice for headings and text was not strong enough to provide enough contrast for users.
-Also it was found to be hard to differentiate at times on smaller devices what was a heading and what was pargraph text.
+Also it was found to be hard to differentiate at times on smaller devices what was a heading and what was paragraph text.

 To solve this issue, a slightly darker green was selected for headings, plus a contrasting grey was introduced to differentiate the paragraph text from the headings.